anir-tubi/tubi-roku/README.md

 - In the description area, add the date on which the release was actually deployed (ideally this is the same day as the Github release is being created, but sometimes it might not be.

-- Also within the description area, add the changes that were included in the release to the "Describe this release" description text box.
-As it was mentioned earlier, use the the changes that were submitted to the QA Club House ticket that you made earlier.
+- Also within the description area, add the changes that were included in the release to the "Describe this release" description text box if you did not use the automatic release note generation.
+As it was mentioned earlier, use the the changes that were submitted to the QA Shortcut ticket that you made earlier.
 Each change should be on its own line and end with a period.
 Remember do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
 Assume non technical readers will be consuming this information.

 - Select "Publish Release"